InsideTechnologies/MP-Cryptolocker/README.md

-# MP-Cryptolocker
+1 MP-Cryptolocker

 Welcome to CryptoLocker Detect Management Pack project

 This free Management Pack for System Center Operations Manager allows you to detect CryptoLocker virus from all Windows Server with File Server role enabled into share folders.
 The project is open and everyone can improve the MP.
 For more information you send a feedback from our web page: www.insidetechnologies.eu.

+Before start, read the Deployment Guide!

-What's New in build 1.0.0.1:
+What's New in build 1.0.1.2017:

 - New extensions added
+- New build convention

 What’s New in build 1.0.0.0:

-- Monitor virus
+- Monitor CryptoLocker files
+- Disable corrupted servers
 - Dashboard View